disappearinjon/microdrive/README.md

 # Helping me

+* If you encounter a bug or a confusing aspect of the tool that could be improved, please file an issue as requested in "Getting Help," above.
+  Similarly, if there's a feature you'd like to see, I'd like to know!
-If you've ever edited your Microdrive/Turbo partition table using the on-Apple tool, I'd love to get a copy of your boot sector, and a text description or screenshot of your configuration.
+* If you've ever edited your Microdrive/Turbo partition table using the on-Apple tool, I'd love to get a copy of your boot sector, and a text description or screenshot of your configuration.
 This will help me ensure that I'm properly addressing real-world configurations.
-You can send me just the partition table (512 bytes), and I'll add it to my catalog.
+You can send me just the partition table (512 bytes), and I'll add it to my catalog. **I am especially interested in Apple //e users, as my code is untested in that environment.**
+* If you're a Go software developer, I welcome feedback on my code quality, and help adding unit tests.
+If there's a feature you'd like to add, I'm interested in accepting pull requests.
+* If you know a current e-mail address for Joachim Lange, I've got questions on the partition table format he could potentially answer.